-Contact Scott Turner, PE, AICP, LEED AP ND with any questions regarding Nitsch Engineering’s green infrastructure capabilities, experience, or services.
+Contact Sandy Brock, PE, CFM, LEED AP BD+C, Vice President and Principal, with any questions regarding Nitsch Engineering’s green infrastructure capabilities, experience, or services.

 As climate change becomes a reality, designing sustainable and resilient infrastructure and development projects has become more critical for safeguarding our communities.
 For almost two decades, Nitsch Engineering has been a leader in sustainable stormwater management.

 By integrating stormwater with building and landscape systems, we design comprehensive sustainable solutions to promote the filtration, retention, evaporation, infiltration, and reuse of rainwater.